williamcfrancis/Enhancing-Image-Super-Resolution-with-Improved-ESRGAN/README.md

 # Enhanced Super-Resolution Generative Adversarial Networks for Image Super Resolution
+## Overview

-Image Super-Resolution refers to the conversion of a low-resolution image to a high-resolution image.
-In this project, the implementation of ESRGAN is chosen as the baseline to generate a super-resolved image.
-Multiple experiments are then performed to improve upon the results from the baseline and also improve the stability of the GAN while training.
-It is found that when the baseline is modified to have a different set of losses and other normalizations to stabilize the training, the perceptual quality increases.
+Image Super-Resolution is the task of converting a low-resolution image to a high-resolution one.
+In this project, we implemented and improved upon the state-of-the-art ESRGAN model to generate super-resolved images with increased stability and perceptual quality.

+We conducted multiple experiments to modify the baseline model, training it on a large dataset.
+The resulting model produces smooth, realistic images that closely resemble real life and outperform the baseline model.

 ## Dataset

-For our training dataset, we use DIV2K.
-This has 800 high definition high resolution images collected from the Internet.
-The low-resolution images are generated using bicubic interpolation with downsampling factor of 4 and Gaussian blur.
+For our training dataset, we used DIV2K, which has 800 high definition high resolution images collected from the Internet.
+The low-resolution images are then generated using bicubic interpolation with downsampling factor of 4 and Gaussian blur.

 Download the dataset: [DIV2K Dataset](https://data.vision.ee.ethz.ch/cvl/DIV2K/)